-The Consent Holder must ensure that, during the realignment of the Mangapū
+The Consent Holder must ensure that direct discharge of sediment laden water to the stream, during Construction associated with the realignment of the Mangapū

-Tributary, direct discharge of sediment laden water to the stream during Construction is minimised.
+Tributary, is minimised.
 Any sediment laden discharge pumped or otherwise diverted from the works area must be discharged only after treatment in a sediment control device provided in accordance with the certified ESCP and CTMP required under Conditions 38 and 40.